Search This Blog

 Cable cars are available to help visitors go up The Great Wall of China in Mutianyu easily.
 The cost is 45 RMB.
 It is better to get the package of Cable going up plus Toboggan going down for only 65 RMB.
 This is not included in the tour package.
 You have to shell out another 65 RMB on top of the 320 RMB tour package.
 You could opt to have the cable car alone going up The Great Wall of China in Mutianyu for 45 RMB per person.

-I was so afraid I did not enjoy the breathtaking views of the surrounding valley when I rode the open cable car at The Great Wall of China in Mutianyu.
+I was so afraid that at first, I did not enjoy the breathtaking views of the surrounding valley when I rode the open cable car at The Great Wall of China in Mutianyu.
 Who would not be terrified riding an open cable car?
 The attendant shoved me to the passing cable car seat because I froze when I saw that the open cable car has no safety belt.

 At the Great Wall of China, there are many uneven surfaces, many steep stairs to climb and a lot of walking to do, add to that, the unmerciful Siberian wind blowing so strongly.
 I was catching my breath after only a few minutes of walking at The Great Wall of China in Mutianyu.
 But the view from the Great wall is simply amazing.